Orchestras and ensembles

 Baroque Orchestra

-In recent years, the Baroque Orchestra has strengthened its cooperation with local and international partners and also organizes regular concerts in the historic performance halls of the city of Salzburg (especially the Residenz).
+In recent years, the Baroque Orchestra has strengthened its cooperation with local and international partners and also organises regular concerts in the historic performance spaces of the city of Salzburg (especially the Residenz).

 Ensemble for contemporary music

-The newly formed ensemble for contemporary music sees itself as a long-term platform for testing new ideas and at the same time aims to promote the public's understanding and appreciation of contemporary music.
-In future, the ensemble will develop new works together with musicians and composition students, organise concerts, accompany the composition students' final concerts and interpret their world premieres.
-The ensemble is focussed on strengthening networking between composing and performing students at the Mozarteum University and trying out new things together.
+The newly formed ensemble for contemporary music considers itself as a platform that can be used for testing new ideas and at the same time aims to promote the audience's understanding and appreciation of contemporary music.
+In future, the ensemble will develop new works together with musicians and composition students, organise concerts, accompany the final concerts of the composition students and interpret their world premieres.
+Central to the ensemble is the increased networking of composing and performing students at the Mozarteum University and trying out new things together.

 vocalEnsemble

 The Mozarteum vocalEnsemble was founded in 2019 by Jörn Hinnerk Andresen with the intention of performing key baroque and modern vocal works of high quality with selected students and alumni of the Mozarteum University.
-The founding concert with three Bach cantatas, with the participation of the Mozarteum University Baroque Orchestra, could finally take place in February 2021.
+The inaugural concert, which also involved the Mozarteum University Baroque Orchestra and saw the performance of three Bach cantatas, could finally take place in February 2021.

 Since then, the Mozarteum vocalEnsemble has entered Austrian and German concert stages in regular succession.
 The ensemble maintains close cooperation with the Salzburg Bach Society, the Baroque Orchestra of the Mozarteum University, the Capella dell'Halla (Reichenhall) and the Regensburger Domspatzen.